Skip to main content

 Note the shebang for bash.
 The -e flag detects errors in the currently running script, and stops the script when one of the commands within returns a non-zero status.
 PROJECT_DIR finds the current directory of the current bash script.
 It is useful when you want to reference things relative to the current bash script.

-This bash script will start your microservice (e.g. a Flask app) and run until app.py exits with an error.
+This bash script will start your Microservice (e.g. a Flask app) and run until app.py exits with an error.
 In the case of an error, the pod will be restarted and the script will rerun from the top.

 Service actions